RealAsira/JaxNet/README.md

 ### Feature Notes

-- This project is incomplete and is evolving over time.
+- This project is incomplete and may evolve over time.
 - Not all features listed are fully implemented but are intended.
 - More updates to come!

 ## Installation

-This is currently a private project.
-Installation involves following the steps in the EC:Pages Technical Specification (currently not publicly available, but hopefully will be eventually public with the language in [this repo](https://github.com/realasira/ecpages).
+Installation involves following the steps in the [EC:Pages Technical Specification](https://github.com/realasira/ecpages/wiki).

+Brief version:

-- Requires a TSQL database (EC:Pages is also compatible with MySQL and sqlite, but this projects uses TSQL).
+- JaxNet requires a TSQL database (EC:Pages is also compatible with MySQL and sqlite).
 - /ecpages subdir needs to be at "C:/inetpub/".
 - settings_example.xml file included is a sample with confidential information redacted ... update information and rename to settings.xml
+- IIS application pool needs to use the .dll in /ecpages and be granted proper system permissions to operate

 ## Contributions